UPDATE: This government grants post was first published on 6 September 2020 and updated on 23 July 2021.

-The federal government and most state and territory governments have a few grants to help out during these difficult times.
+Depending on where your business is located, there are a few grants to help out during these difficult times.

 Government business grants available to SMBs

-As Australia reopens, businesses of all sizes are taking stock of the financial damage.
 Check out this list of grants you could be eligible for, depending on where you live:

 - New South Wales state government grants.